AGoliath/webstack/readme.md

 * Grunt as Buildtool
 * AngularJS as MVC Framework (based on full jQuery, not jQLite)
-* Bootstrap (full versoin, not angular-ui.bootstrap) as UI Framework
+* Bootstrap (full version, not angular-ui.bootstrap) as UI Framework
 * LESS as CSS precompiler
 * Karma as Unit-Testcase runner
 * Protractor as End-to-End Testcase runner (based on WebDriver and Selenium)